castlemock/castlemock/README.md

 ## Installation

-**Castle Mock** can be downloaded as Java Web Archive (.war) file and be deployed on a Apache Tomcat server (Java 11+ and Apache Tomcat 8.5 or higher). **Castle Mock** can also be deployed by using Docker.
+**Castle Mock** can be downloaded as Java Web Archive (.war) file and be deployed on a Apache Tomcat server (Java 11+ and Apache Tomcat 8.5 or 9). **Castle Mock** can also be deployed by using Docker.
 For more information go to the offical **Castle Mock** Docker page: [https://hub.docker.com/r/castlemock/castlemock/](https://hub.docker.com/r/castlemock/castlemock/).

 Upon successful installation and deployment, **Castle Mock** can be accessed from the web browser: